dbca-wa/wastd/docs/_sources/data_collection/data_collection_training.rst.txt

 1 Site visit start
 ^^^^^^^^^^^^^^^^^^
 * Form "Site Visit Start" when "feet in the sand, eyes open".
-* Location: can be done anywhere on beach - feet in the sand.
+* Username: read-only view of what's currently set.
+If wrong, exit form, update username, open form again.
+* Field "Other data collectors in survey": add other data collectors apart from yourself with full name, separated by commas.
+  Eg.: "Sarah McDonald, Marissa Speirs"
+  Omit your own name, as it already is recorded through the ODK username.
+* Location: capture a point anywhere on correct beach.
+Read guidance text of map widget.
-* Time: **must** be done before any other record is created.
+* Time: SVS **must** be captured before any other record is created.
 * Photo: **should** always be taken.
   May be valuable later on - high opportunity cost not to take a photo!
   The photo can show environmental conditions (wind, past rain) which may lead to under-detection of tracks.
 The photo also could show anything that might be relevant to other questions in the future.
-* Field "Other data collectors in survey": add other data collectors apart from yourself with full name, separated by commas.
-  Eg.: "Sarah McDonald, Marissa Speirs"
-  Omit your own name, as it already is recorded through the ODK username.
-* Mention in comment if this is a training run, or if there were any unusal environmental conditions.
+* Mention in comment if this is a training run (if you must capture an SVS on a nesting beach), or if there were any unusal environmental conditions.

 2 Fox track
 ^^^^^^^^^^^
 Any disturbance or sign of predation.

-* Fox sake
+* Disturbance or predator

 3 Track without nest
 ^^^^^^^^^^^^^^^^^^^^
-* Track or Treat, track without nest
+* Turtle Track or Nest, track without nest

 4 Track with nest
 ^^^^^^^^^^^^^^^^^
-* Track or Treat, track with nest
+* Turtle Track or Nest, track with nest

 5 Track, unsure if nest
 ^^^^^^^^^^^^^^^^^^^^^^^
-* Track or Treat, track unsure if nest
+* Turtle Track or Nest, track unsure if nest

 6 Nest without track
 ^^^^^^^^^^^^^^^^^^^^
-* Track or Treat, nest, unhatched, no track
+* Turtle Track or Nest, nest, unhatched, no track

 7 Nest without track, predated
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-* Track or Treat, nest, unhatched, no track
+* Turtle Track or Nest, nest, unhatched, no track
 * Disturbed or predated: yes
 * Add new "Disturbance observation" group for each disturbance

 8 Hatched nest, predated
 ^^^^^^^^^^^^^^^^^^^^^^^^
-* Track or Treat, nest, hatched
+* Turtle Track or Nest, nest, hatched
 * Disturbed or predated: yes
 * Add new "Disturbance observation" group for each disturbance: A dialogue will pop up allowing to add a "Disturbance observation" until you decline, allowing to add as many disturbances as you wish.